VOD film review: The Box

 Cast: Cameron Diaz, James Marsden, Frank Langella

-Watch The Box online in the UK: Netflix UK / iTunes / Amazon Instant Video / TalkTalk TV Store / Google Play
+Watch The Box online in the UK: Amazon Prime / Apple TV (iTunes) / Prime Video (Buy/Rent) / TalkTalk TV / Google Play

 At times, Kelly magics up a sense of a menace, shepherding a sea of faceless drones through a library with suspense-filled precision.
 Following Frank Langella’s lightning-scarred face, they’re a spooky army of employees, who listen to his every suave command.
-But the threat is soon killed off by Kelly’s own ambition; he wants to leave us in an obscure rabbit hole of weirdness, but when Arlington Steward turns to the camera and announces “I am in communication with those who control the lightning”, it’s miles from effective or intriguing.
-It’s actually quite laughable.
+But the threat is soon killed off by Kelly’s own ambition; he wants to leave us in an obscure rabbit hole of weirdness, but when Arlington Steward turns to the camera and announces “I am in communication with those who control the lightning”, it’s less effective or intriguing and leans closer to being laughable.

-The Box is available on Netflix UK, as part of £7.49 monthly subscription.
+The Box is available to watch online on Amazon Prime Video as part of a Prime membership or a £5.99 monthly subscription.